divyag265/neu-csye6225-4/README.md

 1. Clone the repository from GitHub:

 		$ https://github.com/divyag265/neu-csye6225-4.git
-2. Navigate into the cloned repository directory:
+2. Navigate into the cloned repository directory.
-3. This contains Hotel Web application.
+3. This contains Hotel web application.
 4. It is designed to be built with npm.
 5. If you don't already have npm, then download and install Node.js
-5. Open a terminal to the directory where you've cloned this repository, then:
+6. Open a terminal to the directory where you've cloned this repository, then:

 		$ npm install
-6. Restart the server, the application is deployed with the context path is name of the directory you copied
+7. Restart the server, the application is deployed with the context path is name of the directory you copied

 ###Instructions to run unit and/or integration tests:
 1. All tests are written in test directory.